 New Orleans remains a mecca to them all.
 That trumpet player you pass on Royal St. could be from Budapest, Wisconsin, or anywhere in between.
 Scores of passers-through sat in with Jim Cullum, and countless still do with Vince Giordano.
 Some 23 year old on the scene now might write a memoir with a similarly long string of names come 2073.
 And then as today only the deeply initiated would know very many of them.

 My perch at TST provides me a uniquely cross generational vantage point.
 It has been an education in the revival history most people overlook on their way back to the source.
 The names in this memoir will be most easily accessible to Wilson’s peers.
 People familiar with the movers and shakers behind institutions like the GHB and Jazz Crusade labels, early Preservation Hall, and the musicians who played and recorded through those years.
 The joy of recognition will be a selling point for many readers.
+His recounting of a friendship with Barbara Reid and her part in the early revival and Pres Hall is particularly enlightening.

 For those too young to recognize all these names this short book won’t be as fun, but it is an easy way in.
 It’s a glimpse at the decades that assured a distinctly New Orleans jazz would be carried down to us.
 It’s also a huge pile of leads about artists and bands worth exploring further in your search for the real New Orleans sound.